For thou, Lord, art good, and ready to forgive; and plenteous in mercy unto all them that call upon thee. (Psalm 86:5)

 Today’s gift is forgiveness.
 One of the most precious gifts God has given us, for without forgiveness, there is no relationship with God.

 I love the two verses at the top of this blog.
-The first verse assures us that when we go to God in prayer and repent of the sins we’ve committed, He is waiting and ready to forgive.
+The first verse assures us that when we go to God in prayer and repent of the sins we’ve committed, He is waiting and ready to forgive us.
 I can almost see Him in my mind’s eye.
-He is standing, watching me as I kneel and He is silently encouraging me to come to Him and repent.
-When I do ask for His forgiveness, I see His face break out into a huge smile as He grants me forgiveness.
+He is standing, watching us with His eyes full of compassion and love.
+He is silently encouraging us to come to Him and repent.
+When we ask to be forgiven, He smiles gently and grants us forgiveness.
 Of course, you realize there is nothing really scriptural about what I see in my mind’s eye, but I still like to visualize it.
 It helps me realize how eager God truly is to forgive me.

-I think the main reason God is eager to forgive me because until there is forgiveness, our relationship is not as it should be.
+I think the main reason God is eager to forgive all of us is because until there is forgiveness, our relationship is not as it should be.
 We cannot commune together like we normally would.
-I am not able to praise and worship as I’d like to and I am not able to receive His ministry until that sin which stands between us is forgiven and wiped away.
+We are not able to praise and worship as we’d like to and we are not able to receive His ministry until that sin which stands between us is forgiven and wiped away.

 There is a condition to forgiveness.
 Matthew 6:14-15: For if ye forgive men their trespasses, your heavenly Father will also forgive you.
 But if ye forgive not men their trespasses, neither will your Father forgive your trespasses.